• Skip to primary navigation

 Notes

-Keywords: macaron recipe, coffee buttercream, buttercream with Bailey's
+Keywords: coffee buttercream, buttercream with Bailey's

-Did you make this recipe?
+Did you enjoy this one?

 • Looking down on light pink strawberry French macarons in a mini cake tin with a white doily.